tradingview/rest_integrations_docs/source/trading/Concepts.rst

 - Transitional

-  - Placing — an order was not created on the broker's side yet or the broker has registered an order, but the exchange has not yet confirmed the status.
+  - Placing — an order is registered by the broker, but the exchange has not yet confirmed the status.
-  - Working — an order was created and approved by the exchange but not executed yet.
+  - Working — an order is created and approved by the exchange but not executed yet.
-  - Inactive — a bracket order is created but waiting for a base order to be filled.
+  - Inactive — an order is in the system, but not at work.

 - Final